HanzgitH/pluginnode-install/README.md

 #New startEI.sh added, this fixes the RPC syntax error located in startEI.sh, which caused the external initiator to error.

-#Credit goes to nmzn who created this install.
+#Credit goes to nmzn who created the majority of this install.

 # Please take note that the "./install_node.sh" does not include the docker installation.
 If you have no Docker installed on your VPS you need to run the "./install_docker.sh" first